France: Bike and Barge Tour - Aigues-Mortes to Avignon

 DAY 5: We’ll ride to the village of Barbentane that used to be located on the river.
 It was destroyed so many times over the centuries that it was finally rebuilt up on a hill.
 You can take a self-guided walk through the historic town center or enjoy a café before continuing on your bicycle.
 Our next stop is the magnificent monastery of St. Michel de Frigolet.
 Dating back to the 12c, it has an elaborately painted church surrounded by lush gardens.

 We’ll end our day with a short boat trip up the river to the town of Aramon.
 We’ll be able to see Mt.
 Ventoux off in the distance, a well-known climb in the Tour de France.
-23 miles.
+22 Miles (+570'/-570')

 DAY 6: After breakfast, we’ll head toward the Pont du Gard, a UNESCO World Heritage Site that dates from the first century.
 The Romans built the aqueduct over the Gardon River to carry water more than 30 miles from a spring to the city of Nimes.
 After visiting a fascinating museum about what many consider to be the greatest bridge built in Classical times, you can take a swim in the river.

 We’ll bicycle back to our barge through fields of olive and almond trees, sunflowers and lavender, with the sound of cicadas filling the air.
 Then we’ll sail to Avignon.
-25 miles.
+Dinner tonight is on your own.
+26 miles. (+662'/-662')

 DAY 8: We’ll say our good-byes after breakfast.
 You can take a short taxi to the Avignon train station for your return home.
 Bon voyage!
 0 miles.